yassinesarsout/AESS-CHALLENGE-ISI/docs/COMMUNICATION.md

 ### 5.3.
 Thermal Management
 The dish includes built-in heating elements to melt snow and prevent performance degradation in cold climates.

-## 6. Questions and Potential Additions
-Material Science:
-What materials are used in the six layers of each antenna, and how do they contribute to signal generation and reception?
-Signal Processing:
-How does the CPU handle simultaneous data streams from multiple satellites?
-Energy Efficiency:
-How much power does the dish consume during peak operation, and how is energy use optimized?

 ## 7. Visualizing the Starlink Dish
 Here’s a breakdown of the layers in the phased array system for easier visualization:
 Layer 1 (Top): Signal-emitting antennas.